-Knowles' Theory regarding andragogy was developed by the American educator Malcolm Knowles and it asserts that adult learning should be distinguished from pedagogy (child-learning), based on the following assumptions:
+Knowles' Theory regarding andragogy was developed by American educator Malcolm Knowles.
+This theory asserts that adult learning should be distinguished from pedagogy (child-learning) based on the following assumptions:

 - Adults need to know the reason for learning something (Need to Know)

 - Experience including error provides the basis for learning activities (Foundation).